 We end the subsection by commenting on possible improvements to \autoref{prop:rhosigma_moment} and \autoref{thm:complexity_growth_na_gt_nb}.
 Our bound can be tightened a bit by considering centered moments $\Ex_\nu\Big[ \big|\tr(\rho\sigma) - 1/\da \big|^k \Big]$, which turn out to concentrate better.
 For example, for subexponential moments, we can show that

 where $\Delta := 1 - \frac{1}{\da} - \delta^2$.
-However, these improvements in concentration do not qualitatively change our results, thus we opted for the simpler concentration result in \autoref{prop:rhosigma_moment}.
+However, these improvements in concentration do not qualitatively change our results, and thus we opted for the simpler concentration result in \autoref{prop:rhosigma_moment}.
 The improved dimension scaling above corresponds to a linear complexity growth with slightly larger slope.
-We believe even tighter concentration should follow from centered moments of the fidelity.
-Possibly this would allow one to see the correct slope of the linearly growing subsystem complexity.
+We believe that even tighter concentration should follow from centered moments of the fidelity.
+This might allow one to see the correct slope of the linearly growing subsystem complexity.